HeroesToolChest/HeroesDataParser/README.md

 Use " [command] --help" for more information about a command.
 ```

 Example command to create xml and json files from the `Heroes of the Storm` directory.
-Since no `-o|--outputDirectory` option is set, it defaults to the directory of HDP.
+Since no `-o|--outputDirectory` option is set, it defaults to the install directory.
 ```
 dotnet heroes-data -s 'D:\Games\Heroes of the Storm Public Test' --xml --json
 ```